mithi/react-philosophies/README.md

 > "One of my most productive days was throwing away 1000 lines of code." -  Eric S. Raymond

+> “I hate code and I want as little of it as possible in our product” - Jack Diederich

 > "If I had more time, I would have written a shorter letter" - Blaise Pascal, Mark Twain, among others..

 See also: [Write Less Code - Richard Hariss (Svelte)](https://svelte.dev/blog/write-less-code), [Washing Code: Code is evil - Artem Sapegin](https://github.com/sapegin/washingcode-book/blob/master/manuscript/Code_is_evil.md)